-- (1) Touchdowns are worth six points. - (2) Extra points will be attempted from the three-yard line. - (3) Two points for pass, one point for run.
+- (1) Touchdowns are worth six points. - (2) Extra points will be attempted from the three-yard line. - (3) Two points for an extra point earned by a pass, one point for an extra point earned by a run.
 To gain 2 points, the pass must go directly from the QB to the receiver.
 No laterals allowed in this situation. - (4) Safety is worth two points.
 After a safety, the team that is awarded the points will have possession of the ball at their 16 yard line. - (5) In order to score, any part of the ball must break the plain of the goal line.

-Kickoffs and Punts
+6.4 Kickoffs and Punts

 - (1) Kickoffs will start each half and following touchdowns. - (2) Kicking team will kick off from their 24-yard line.
 The receiving team must be 16 yards from the ball when it is kicked.
-If the ball touches a player on the receiving team but is not in his possession, another player may gain possession and return the kickoff. - (3) Kickoffs going out of bounds or not going eight yards may be taken by the receiving team at the place the ball goes out of bounds or stops moving. - (4) The receiving team may also opt to have the kick repeated.
-There is no penalty for the kick being repeated. - (5) Kicking team cannot recover kickoff. - (6) Punts: The ball will be automatically advanced sixteen yards from the line of scrimmage with no further penetration than the eight yard line. - (7) Punting team must declare they are punting. - (8) No unannounced "punts" will be allowed. - (9) On kickoffs once the ball is picked up or caught by an offensive player and he is running down the field, he can lateral it (no handoffs) to another player on his team.
+If the ball touches a player on the receiving team but is not in his possession, another player may gain possession and return the kickoff. - (3) Kickoffs going out of bounds or not going eight yards may be taken by the receiving team at the place the ball goes out of bounds or stops moving.

+- (4) The receiving team may also opt to have the kick repeated.
+There is no penalty for the kick being repeated. - (5) Kicking team cannot recover kickoff. - (6) Punts: The ball will be automatically advanced sixteen yards from the line of scrimmage with no further penetration than the eight yard line. - (7) Punting team must declare they are punting. - (8) No unannounced "punts" will be allowed. - (9) On kickoffs once the ball is picked up or caught by an offensive player and he is running down the field, he can lateral the ball (no handoffs) to another player on his team.
 No limit on the number of laterals down the field.

-General Rules of Play
+6.5 General Rules of Play